ookgezellig/SaveToWaybackMachine/kb.nl/23032022/README.md

 * The file *[urls_kbnl_archivedwbm_23032022.csv](urls_kbnl_archivedwbm_23032022.csv)* contains xxx URLs/pages (as retrieved from the site on 23+24 March 2022) and their WBM archived versions.
 * The file *[urls_kbnl_archivedwbm_23032022.xlsx](urls_kbnl_archivedwbm_23032022.xlsx)* is the Excel equivalent.
-* These files include the archived URLs/pages of both the new kb.nl and the [KB special collections website](https://collecties.kb.nl).
+* These files include the archived URLs/pages of both the new kb.nl and the new [KB special collections website](https://collecties.kb.nl).